Homotopy equivalence of spaces of metrics with invertible Dirac operator: Steps to prove Theorem

-\begin{remark} \begin{enumerate}[(i)] \item In general, the spectrum does not depend continuously on the metric in the compact-open topology on $M\setminus S$, even not when considering only manifolds with cylindrical ends of the same link.
-The advantage of introducing the $s$ is that now invertibility of the Dirac operator is an open property on $\Rc$, cp.
+Further we equip $\Ri\times (0,1)$ with the distance function This makes $\Ri\times (0,1]$, and hence its subspace $\Rc$, into a metric space. \begin{remark} \begin{enumerate}[(i)] \item In general, the spectrum does not depend continuously on the metric in the compact-open topology on $M\setminus S$, even not when considering only manifolds with cylindrical ends of the same link.
+The advantage of introducing the $s$ is that now invertibility of the Dirac operator is an open property on $\Riemcu$, cp.
 Lemma~\ref{lem:spec_cyl}. \item Note that $(g,s)\in \Rc$ implies $(g,s')\in \Rc$ for all $s'\in (0,s)$. \end{enumerate} \end{remark}